letronghoangminh/Tips_Tricks/README.md

 - Url can be automatically changed to lowercase to bypass filter (GOOGLE.COM -> google.com)
 - Object.getOwnPropertyNames(obj).get() or .value to get property from object
 - Sometimes unquoted urllib python can be bypassed by double encoding
+- If the chall uses child_prcocess and we can modify it's variables, try prototype pollution for modifying shell to bash

 ## Forensics
 - Image steg: zsteg, stegsolve, steghide, stegdetect